Your Complete Guide to the N.Y. Times’ Support of U.S.-Backed Coups in Latin America

 There’s a familiar script: The CIA and its U.S. corporate partners come in, wage economic warfare, fund and arm the opposition, then the target of this operation is blamed.
 This, of course, isn’t to say there isn’t merit to some of the objections being raised by The New York Times—whether it be Chile in 1973 or Venezuela in 2019.
 But that’s not really the point.
 The reason the CIA and U.S. military and its corporate partisans historically target governments in Latin America is because those governments are hostile to U.S. capital and strategic interests, not because they are undemocratic.
 So while the points the Times makes about illiberalism may sometimes be true, they’re mostly a non sequitur when analyzing the reality of what’s unfolding.

 Did Allende, as the Times alleged in 1973 when backing his violent overthrow, “persist in pushing a program of pervasive socialism” without a “popular mandate”?
-Did, as The Times alleged, Allende “pursue this goal by dubious means, including attempts to bypass both Congress and the courts”?
+Did, as the Times alleged, Allende “pursue this goal by dubious means, including attempts to bypass both Congress and the courts”?
 Possibly.
 But Allende’s supposed authoritarianism isn’t why the CIA sought his ouster.
 It wasn’t his means of pursuing redistributive policies that offended the CIA and U.S. corporate partners; it was the redistributive policies themselves.

-Hand-wringing over the anti-democratic nature of how Allende carried out his agenda without noting that it was the agenda itself––not the means by which it was carried out––that animated his opponents is butting into a conversation no one in power is really having.
+Hand-wringing over the anti-democratic nature of how Allende carried out his agenda without noting that it was the agenda itself—not the means by which it was carried out—that animated his opponents is butting into a conversation no one in power is really having.
 Why, historically, has The New York Times taken for granted the liberal pretexts for U.S. involvement, rather than analyzing whether there were possibly other, more cynical forces at work?

 The answer is that rank ideology is baked into the premise.
 The idea that the U.S. is motivated by human rights and democracy is taken for granted by The New York Times editorial board and has been since its inception.
-This does all the heavy lifting without most people––even liberals vaguely skeptical of American motives in Latin America––noticing that a sleight of hand has taken place.
+This does all the heavy lifting without most people—even liberals vaguely skeptical of American motives in Latin America—noticing that a sleight of hand has taken place.
 “In recent decades,” a 2017 Times editorial scolding Russia asserted, “American presidents who took military action have been driven by the desire to promote freedom and democracy, sometimes with extraordinary results.”
 Oh, well, good then.

 What should be a conversation about American military and its covert apparatus unduly meddling in other countries quickly becomes a referendum on the moral properties of those countries.
-Theoretically a good conversation to have (and one certainly ongoing among people and institutions in these countries), but absent a discussion of the merits of the initial axiom––that U.S. talking heads and the Washington national security apparatus have a birthright to determine which regimes are good and bad––it serves little practical purpose stateside beyond posturing.
+Theoretically a good conversation to have (and one certainly ongoing among people and institutions in these countries), but absent a discussion of the merits of the initial axiom—that U.S. talking heads and the Washington national security apparatus have a birthright to determine which regimes are good and bad—it serves little practical purpose stateside beyond posturing.
 And often, as a practical matter, it works to cement the broader narrative justifying the meddling itself.

 Do the U.S. and its allies have a moral or ethical right to determine the political future of Venezuela?
 This question is breezed past, and we move on to the question of how this self-evident authority is best exercised.
 This is the scope of debate in The New York Times—and among virtually all U.S. media outlets.
-To ante up in the poker game of Serious People Discussing Foreign Policy, Seriously, one is obligated to register an Official Condemnation of the Official Bad Regime.
+To ante up in the poker game of Serious People Discussing Foreign Policy Seriously, one is obligated to register an Official Condemnation of the Official Bad Regime.
 This is so everyone knows you accept the core premises of U.S. regime change but oppose it on pragmatic or legalistic grounds.
 It’s a tedious, extortive exercise designed to shift the conversation away from the United States’ history of arbitrary and violent overthrows and into an exchange about how best to oppose the Official Bad Regime in question.
-U.S. liberals are to keep a real-time report card on these Official Bad Regimes, and if these regimes––due to an ill-defined rubric of un-democraticness and human rights––fall below a score of say, “60,” they become illegitimate and unworthy of defense as such.
+U.S. liberals are to keep a real-time report card on these Official Bad Regimes, and if these regimes—due to an ill-defined rubric of un-democraticness and human rights—fall below a score of say, “60,” they become illegitimate and unworthy of defense as such.

-While obviously not in Latin America, it’s also worth noting that the Times cheerled the CIA-sponsored coup against Iran’s President Mohammad Mosaddegh in 1953.
+While obviously not in Latin America, it’s also worth noting that the Times cheerled the CIA-sponsored coup against Iran’s President, Mohammad Mossadegh, in 1953.
 Its editorial, written two days after his ouster, engaged in the Times’ patented combination of victim-blaming and “oh dear” bloviating:

 - “The now-deposed Premier Mossadegh was flirting with Russia.
 He had won his phony plebiscite to dissolve the Majlis, or lower House of Parliament, with the aid of the Tudeh Communists.”